MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-my-first-wpf-desktop-application2.md

   - "tr-tr"
 ---
 # Walkthrough: My First WPF Desktop Application
 <a name="introduction"></a> This walkthrough provides an introduction to Windows Presentation Foundation (WPF) development.
-You’ll create a basic application that includes the elements that are common to most WPF desktop applications: XAML markup, code-behind, application definitions, controls, layout, data binding, and styles.
+You'll create a basic application that includes the elements that are common to most WPF desktop applications: XAML markup, code-behind, application definitions, controls, layout, data binding, and styles.

 ##  <a name="Create_The_Application_Code_Files"></a> Creating the Application Project
- In this section, you’ll create the application infrastructure, which includes the project and a main window or form.
+ In this section, you'll create the application infrastructure, which includes the project and a main window or form.

 #### To create the project